Sabina F. Khan- BA(Hons), HDE(PG)SEC, MA, MEd, MBPsS, UKCP(Accredited)

 |Face to face counselling:||Yes|

-Daytime and evenings available across both locations.
+Daytime and evenings available at North London location and online.
 Please enquire.
-Also Thursdays at Christchurch Hall Surgery, Crouch End, N8
+Assessments only at Christchurch Hall Surgery, Crouch End, N8

 Types of client